 Soil pH is a measurement of the acidity in soil.
 In general, most plants thrive when the pH levels are between 5.8 and 6.5 pH.
 Zoysia thrives when the pH levels are between 6.0 and 7.0 pH.
 When the levels are below 6.0 pH, plant growth is limited by aluminum toxicity.
 When they are above 7.0 pH, manganese and zinc become less available.
 Liming helps to lower the acidity of the soil causing better growth for plants.
 One application can last for two to three years, and it should be applied two to four weeks before planting new grass or plants.
 If you find that your soil is too alkaline, you can apply sulfur to raise the acidity.

 Liming supplies calcium and magnesium to the soil.
 It can come in different forms.
 The most time-efficient and easiest form for gardeners is liquid lime.
-Our organic Café Lime here at Zoysia Farms comes in liquid form that is sprayed on with an attached hose-end sprayer.
+Our organic Hydrated Lime is a dry powder that can be mixed with water, sprayed on with an attached hose-end sprayer or applied dry working it into the soil and applying water after.
 It improves major nutrient uptake and can boost the pH by as much as one point in as little as 10 days.
-Powdered lime and pelletized lime are other options but tend to be more expensive and more difficult to apply.
+Pelletized lime is another option.
 All are effective in reducing soil acidity however.
 Overall, lime is very effective in treating the acidity in soils.
 It can also produce many benefits such as a healthier, disease-resistant lawn.
 Be sure to apply lime when necessary, so you can achieve the greenest lawn in your neighborhood.